DessimozLab/FastOMA/README.md

 If you are working on a large scale project, you may need to change the limitation on the number of files opened in linux using `ulimit -n 271072`.

 You can learn about OMA and FastOMA on [OMA Academy](https://oma-stage.vital-it.ch/oma/academy/).

+Regarding temp folders:
+The folder `temp_output` includes `gene_id_dic_xml.pickle` storting mapping between gene name and gene integer ID used for orthoxml format, `temp_omamer_rhogs` a folder include the fata file of omamer-based gene families (described [here](https://github.com/DessimozLab/FastOMA#under-the-hood-what-are-fastoma-gene-families)).

+The folder `temp_pickles` includes the pickle file of orthoxml object of each gene family stored in `temp_omamer_rhogs`.
+These file can be empty when the gene family doesn't end up as a group.
+Gene trees and MSAs will be stored in `temp_pickles` if activated (in `_config.py` and fastOMA installed with `pip -e` ).

 ### using omamer's output